Ultra-low yields suggest London property crash around the corner

 The 2.75 percent yield on Bond Street properties should fall to 2.25 percent by the end of the year and could hit the world-record low of 1.75 percent in 18 months, says David Hutchings, of property consultant Cushman & Wakefield, adding that the record was set by Taipei, Taiwan, in 2011.

-Such low yields could signal the top of the property market in central London, says Michael Marx, chief executive of British developer Development Securities.
+Such low yields could signal the top of the property market in central London, says Michael Marx, chief executive of British developer Development Securities DSC.L.

 "Those sorts of yields are breathtaking," Marx said.
 "The problem is that when you get to the top of Mount Everest there is only way to go."